Skip to content

 Small team, shared types/utilities.
 Microservices add coordination overhead we don't need at this scale.

 Telephony is complex.
-Twilio handles PSTN connectivity, compliance, and reliability.
+Telnyx handles PSTN connectivity, HIPAA-eligible transport under a signed BAA, and reliability.
 We focus on AI logic.

 Inference cost ($0.03/min) is negligible vs engineering time.
 Self-hosting adds operational complexity without ROI.